 The Roman bowls used by the more affluent citizens of the era were often decorated with bas relief and paintings that set aside the piece as being unique.
 These were traded between people in the Roman Empire as well as beyond the borders to other outlying lands.

 Buy an Ancient Roman Bowl

-Roman oval bowl bronze spoon c 3rd 4th AD
+Roman small round bowl bronze spoon c 3rd 4th AD

 ANCIENT ROMAN POTTERY BOWL 3 4th CENTURY AD

 Time Remaining: 5d 23h 44m